 How the Right Lighting Transforms a Living Room

 Lighting affects how we experience a living room more than most people realise.
 Soft, balanced lighting creates a calm and inviting environment, while harsh or uneven light can feel tiring and unpleasant.
 Light also changes how colours, textures, and furniture appear, especially during the evening.
+A living room is rarely used in just one way.
+During the day, it may need brighter light for activity, while evenings call for softer, more relaxed lighting.
+When lighting is flexible, the room feels comfortable at any hour.

 Essential Types of Living Room Decorating Lights